v-cakoll/docs.pl-pl/docs/csharp/language-reference/compiler-options/target-winmdobj-compiler-option.md

 ---
-title: '-target: winmdobj (C# opcje kompilatora)' ms.date: 07/20/2015 ms.assetid: 1819a045-659d-498a-9457-c466e902986f
+title: -target:winmdobj (C# Compiler Options) ms.date: 07/20/2015
+ms.assetid: 1819a045-659d-498a-9457-c466e902986f
-ms.openlocfilehash: fe1332f9ed6de9c50c2509e29f22ed7c0e57ade9
+ms.openlocfilehash: 85ae9a3f5e9b038c0c56935ec5af2b9b09d19f20
-ms.sourcegitcommit: 986f836f72ef10876878bd6217174e41464c145a
+ms.sourcegitcommit: 81ad1f09b93f3b3e6706a7f2e4ddf50ef229ea3d
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 08/19/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "69606359"
+ms.locfileid: "74204493"
 ---
-# <a name="-targetwinmdobj-c-compiler-options"></a>-target: winmdobj (C# opcje kompilatora)
+# <a name="-targetwinmdobj-c-compiler-options"></a>-target:winmdobj (C# Compiler Options)
-W przypadku użycia opcji kompilatora **-target: winmdobj** kompilator tworzy plik pośredni. winmdobj, który można przekonwertować na środowisko wykonawcze systemu Windows plik binarny (. winmd).
-Plik. winmd może być następnie używany przez JavaScript i C++ programy, oprócz programów języka zarządzanego.
+If you use the **-target:winmdobj** compiler option, the compiler creates an intermediate .winmdobj file that you can convert to a Windows Runtime binary (.winmd) file.
+The .winmd file can then be consumed by JavaScript and C++ programs, in addition to managed language programs.

 ## <a name="syntax"></a>Składnia